francescoo22/masters-thesis/chapters/2-Background.typ

 Modern programming languages frequently utilize a high degree of concurrency, which can further complicate the verification process.
 As showed in @alias-verification-concurrent, even a simpler function than its counterpart in @alias-verification does not permit to assert that it will always return `true`.
 In this instance, the function only takes a single argument `a` of type `A`, assigns `true` to `a.x` and eventually retruns it.
 However, within a concurrent context there may exist another thread with access to a variable aliasing `a` that can modify `a.x` to `false` prior to the function's return, thus challenging the verification process.

-Finally, @alias-bug presents a contrived example to illustrate how aliasing can lead to mysterious bugs.
-Function `f` takes two lists `xs` and `ys` as arguments.If both lists are not empty, the function removes the last element from each.
+@alias-bug presents a contrived example to illustrate how aliasing can lead to mysterious bugs.
+Function `f` takes two lists `xs` and `ys` as arguments.
+If both lists are not empty, the function removes the last element from each.
 One might assume this function will never raise an `IndexOutOfBoundsException`.
 However, if `xs` and `ys` are aliased and have a size of one, this exception will occur.

+Moving to a more realistic example, @alias-custom-assign shows a reasonable implementation of the assignment operator overloading for a vector in the C++ language.
+The assignment operator has to explicitly take care of aliasing between `this` and `&other` (Lines 9-11).
+If aliasing is not properly managed, it can lead to issues like corrupted data.

 #figure(
   caption: "Problems caused by aliasing in formal verification",